 You must also send proof of your relationship to the UK national.
-This may a4 Settled or pre-settled status under the EU Settlement Scheme
+This may be:

 - your marriage or civil partnership certificate; or - a birth certificate showing your name and the UK national's name; and - the marriage or civil partnership certificate if you or the UK national are a step-child.